momostarsky/imebra_git/docs/quick_tour.rst

 Now we can display the image.
-We use :cpp:class:`imebra::DrawBitmap` to obtain an RGB image ready to be displayed.
+We use :cpp:class:`dicomhero::DrawBitmap` to obtain an RGB image ready to be displayed.

 In C++